jk-117/js-multitools/README.md

 ## 🔧 How to Run

-You can open any of the projects directly in your browser:
+You can open any of the projects directly in your browser after cloning:

 ```bash
 # Navigate to project folder